-Computer vision tools [Baek et al., 2002, Geng et al., 2003, Geng et al., 2004] have been used successfully in recording, tracking, defining, and classifying C. elegans morphology and locomotion behaviors.
-Because egg-laying is infrequent, it is well suited for analysis by automated imaging methods.
-In previous egg-laying studies [Hardaker et al., 2001, Waggoner et al., 2000, Zhou et al., 1998], individual worm movements were videotaped and the centroid location and time information were saved at 1s intervals during recording.
+Computer vision tools [4, 5, 6] have been used successfully in recording, tracking, defining, and classifying C. elegans morphology and locomotion behaviors.
+Because egg laying is infrequent, it is well suited for analysis by automated imaging methods.
+In previous egg-laying studies [2, 3, 7, 8], individual worm movements were videotaped and the centroid location and time information were saved at 1-second intervals during recording.
 The entire videos were later played back and each video frame was examined by expert observers to look for egg and egg onset frames.
 In this paper, we present an algorithm that can identify eggs and egg onsets automatically.
 In addition, by combining this information with the features (locomotion, morphology, behavior, shape) extracted using our previously developed computer vision methods, we are able to uncover relationships between egg-laying events and other characteristics.